opengeospatial/HY_Features/section_1-5.md

 ### 4.3 data

-documented value of some characteristics of a real-world phenomenon.
+Documented value of some characteristics of a real-world phenomenon.

 ### 4.4 data set

-data compiled and arranged into a set.
+Data compiled and arranged into a set.

 ### 4.5 data product

-dataset compiled for a specific purpose, e.g. for global dissemination using Web services.
+Dataset compiled for a specific purpose, e.g. for global dissemination using Web services.

 ### 4.6 domain feature